napsu/sparsePKL/README.md

 ## Installation and usage
-The source uses f2py, Python3.7, Cython, and requires a Fortran  compiler (gfortran by default) and the [RLScore](https://github.com/aatapa/RLScore) to be installed.
+The source uses f2py and Python3.7, and requires a Fortran  compiler (gfortran by default) and the [RLScore](https://github.com/aatapa/RLScore) to be installed.

 To use the code:
 1) Select the data, loss function, and the desired sparsity level from sparsepkl.py file.
 2) Run Makefile (by typing "make") to build a shared library that allows sparsepkl (Fortran95 code) to be called from Python.
 3) Finally, just type "python3.7 sparsepkl.py".

-The algorithm returns a cvs-file with performance measures (C-index and MSE) computed in the test set under different experimental settings S1-S4.
+The algorithm returns a csv-file with performance measures (C-index and MSE) computed in the test set under different experimental settings S1-S4.
 The best results are selected using a separate validation set and validated w.r.t.
 C-index.
-In addition, separate cvs-files with predictions under different experimental settings S1-S4 are returned.
+In addition, separate csv-files with predictions under different experimental settings S1-S4 are returned.

 ## References: